-This report deals with age related degradation and ageing management of PWR reactor vessel internals.
-It presents and discusses the requirements and methodologies utilized for the assessment and management of ageing of PWR RVI.
-The pressurized heavy water reactor internals are not addressed in this report.
+This report deals with age-related degradation and ageing management of pressurized water reactor vessel internals.
+It presents and discusses the requirements and methodologies utilized for the assessment and management of ageing of PWR RVIs.
+Pressurized heavy water reactor internals are not addressed in this report.

-This report provides the technical basis for managing the ageing of the PWR reactor vessel internals to assure that the required safety and operational margins are maintained throughout the plant service life.
-The focus of the report is on RVI components important to safety, however, for completeness, RVI components not important to safety are also addressed in the report.
+This report provides the technical basis for managing the ageing of pressurized water reactor (PWR) reactor pressure vessel internals (RVI) to ensure that the required safety and operational margins are maintained throughout the remainder of plant life.
+The scope of the report includes the following RVI components: upper material assembly, core support assembly and lower internals assembly.